 - 2.10 #10 Bromic Smart-Heat BH0420030 Tungsten: Best Electric Radiant Infrared Patio Heater

 - 3 Choosing a Patio Heater: Buying Guide

 - 4 FAQ for Choosing an Outdoor Patio Heater

 Patios are the best outdoor areas to entertain guests, relax, and cook.
 Outdoor heaters can be a great investment and in the chilly months, it gets uncomfortable to sit outdoors unless you have a quality patio heater to stay warm which is why we reviewed the best patio heaters on the market today.
 If you have another large space, you want the best space heater for large room.

 Patio heaters add comfort to outdoor living like no other appliance – fire or heat has been key to human life since the cavemen.
-Our top 10 list of heaters enable you to hold parties and have friends and family over with confidence.
-They are also affordable and come in different styles and design to complement various heat settings.
+Our top 10 list of heaters enables you to hold parties and have friends and family over with confidence.
+They are also affordable and outdoor heaters come in many different styles and designs to complement various heat settings.

 Picking the Best Patio Heater

 A patio heater must be efficient in order to make sure you stay warm whilst outdoors.
 We seek to answer questions like how far can its heat reach?
 Is it able to heat large areas?
 Is it easily affected by wind?
 Is it expensive to use in the long run?
 What power source does it require?
 How much heat can it generate?
 Is it easy to use and operate?

 The models that make this list work perfectly with their power sources (see the buying guide below on different types of heat).